echobom/UERANSIM-wiki/Usage.md

 - A PDU Session is successfully established.
 - IP address given to `nr-binder` is exactly same with the IP address of the related IP PDU Session.

+**NOTE:** Routing configurations in UERANSIM are experimental and it's not a primary feature of the software.
+UERANSIM only guarantees to create a TUN interface, but IP routing configurations are not guaranteed to serve any purpose.
+You should directly bind your applications to the TUN interface in order to utilize the UE's internet connectivity, as describied in this document.

 ---